 So….Seiya’s just a prick?
 Cool beans.

 Seriously, 1986.
-I know sexism is still not dead, and I wasn’t alive back then, but we should’ve been passed this at that point.
+I know sexism is still not dead by a long shot, and I wasn’t alive back then, but we should’ve been passed this at that point.
+Though, maybe that’s just wishful thinking….

 At least Marin rightfully calls him out on his stupidity, yelling out that he’s about to be killed because he’s a sexist dumbass.
 He does actually almost end up getting killed.
 He’s about to be hit by another of Shaina’s Thunder Claws, which he stated was more than powerful enough to kill him if he got hit by it again…..then, out of nowhere, the other warriors of the city pop up and stop Shaina, stating they want to be the ones who kill him.